 Think of Joseph who built storehouses in times of plenty in preparation for times of drought.

 When Jesus tells the parable of the Rich Fool in Luke 12:16-21, the audience knew that storehouses were important for survival.
-They knew they had to save in order to have several months of reserves in case of calamity.
+They knew they had to save in order to have several months of reserves in case of a calamity.

 At the same time, they knew that whatever they had beyond that amount was more than enough—and could be used to build God’s Kingdom and help others.